joe7575/vm16/doc/introduction.md

 Almost all instructions support different types of addressing modes.
 Addressing modes are:

 - **REG** (register addressing) All registers can be used: A, B, C, D, X, Y, SP ,PC.
 Ex: `inc A`
 - **IMM** (immediate) In immediate addressing, the operand is located immediately after the opcode in the second word of the instruction.
-But not both operands can be of type IMM (no 3-words instructions)
+But not both operands can be of type IMM (no 3-words instructions).
+Ex: `sys #100`
 - **DIR** (direct addressing) In direct addressing, the address of the operand is contained in the second word of the instruction.
 Direct addressing allows the user to directly address the memory.
+Ex: `inc 100`
 - **IND** (indirect addressing) In indirect addressing, an index register (X or Y) is used to address memory.
 Ex: `dec [X]`
 - **PINC** (indirect addressing with post-increment) Same as indirect addressing, but the index register will be incremented after the instruction is executed.
 Ex: `move [X]+, [Y]+` used for memory copying routines.
 - **ABS** (absolute addressing).
 Used for all branch/jump instructions as absolute jump address.
 These are 2-word instructions.
 Ex: `jump 1000`
 - **REL** (relative addressing).
 Used for all branch/jump instructions to be able to jump relative to the current address (relocatable code).
 These are 2-word instructions.
 Ex: `jump -8` or  `jump +4`
 - **CNST** (constant addressing).
 VM16 has two pseudo register #0 and #1, which can be used as source operand.
 Ex: `move A, #0`
-- **NUM** (number).
-A 10 bit number as part of the 16-bit  `sys` opcode.

 In addition to the Addressing Modes the table below uses the following two addressing groups: